 No man is an island unto himself, and no hotelier is either.
-When it comes to your next project – whether you need a refresh or are building a new hotel – you will need to put together the right team for the job.
+When it comes to your next project – whether you need a refresh or are building a new hotel – you will need to assemble your hospitality design team for the job.
 This includes an architect, hotel designer and contractor who all have experience in the hospitality industry.

 Choosing your team is one of the most significant decisions you will make during your project.
 Let’s outline each role and what criteria you should focus on.